-Now that we’ve turned a corner in 2021 thanks to stimulus checks and reopening businesses, the economy is slowly beginning to rebalance and personal finances are building back up.
+Now that we’ve turned a corner in 2023, the economy is slowly beginning to rebalance and personal finances are building back up.
 If you find yourself with surplus cash, you may want to consider investing some of the funds into your future.

 While investing can be a scary deep end to jump into, it doesn’t mean you can’t start small.
 Even with $600, you can put it towards long-term investment strategies.
 Here are 12 of my latest strategies and avenues on how to invest a sum of money that will benefit you in the long run.

 Setting yourself up for a healthy financial future starts by thinking about yourself early and often.
 Whether you are young and just beginning your career or in the middle of it, opening up, and contributing to, an IRA account should be a top priority.
 These types of IRAs allow individuals to set aside tax-free money over time that can grow exponentially.

 For many workers with either a 401K or Roth IRA—the two most popular types of retirement accounts—it is a wise option to contribute a portion of a paycheck each pay period in order to keep building the amount in the account over time.

 If you decide to go the direct deposit route, or on the contrary, add to it when you prefer, it won’t hurt to have your money compounding for when you need it during retirement.

 Consider splitting your $600 sum over time to take advantage of dollar-cost averaging, or even contribute in sums of thousands if you can at an early age.
 The quicker you start an IRA the better investment it will be later on in life.

 Related: 12 Best Ways to Invest $500 (and Double It!)

 2. Invest in Exchange Traded Funds (ETFs), Mutual Funds, or Index Funds